sub0xdai/sub0xdai/README.md

 ---
 ### About Me

 Sales professional who pivoted to tech.
 Command-line environments and system operations.
 Enjoys coding.
 Currently pursuing a Bachelor's in Cybersecurity.
-Enjoyer of all the linux.
+Enjoyer of all the linux. *tehuticode is my alt github

 Main driving: arch btw